nicklockwood/BaseModel/README.md

 BaseModel's initialisation routine is quite complex and follows a multi-step process.
 To simplify configuration, BaseModel provides a `setUp` method that is called before anything else so you can pre-configure your instance.
 This is called only after a successful `[super init]`, so there is no need to verify that self is not nil or call `[super setUp]` (unless you are subclassing one of your own BaseModel subclasses).
 Like `init`, `setUp` is called only once at the start of the lifetime of an instance, so it is safe to set properties without releasing their existing values (relevant only if you are not using ARC).
 You should never call `setUp` yourself directly, except in the context of calling `[super setUp]` when subclassing your own BaseModel subclasses.

+    - (void)tearDown;

+The tearDown method complements setUp.
+It is called when the object is destroyed, but will only be called if the setUp method was called first.
+This is useful in situations where the class gets destroyed before it is initialised, which might for example happen if it was created by calling [[Model alloc] initWithObject:nil].
+By putting your destructor logic in tearDown instead of dealloc, you can avoid unbalanced calls to removeObserver, etc. You should never call `tearDown` yourself directly, except in the context of calling `[super tearDown]` (it is called automatically by BaseModel's `dealloc` method).
+There is no need to call `[super tearDown]` unless you have subclassed one of your own BaseModel subclasses.

     - (void)setWithDictionary:(NSDictionary *)dict;

 If you are initializing your BaseModel instance using a dictionary (typically loaded from JSON or a Plist file) then this method will be called automatically.
 BaseModel provides a default implementation of `setWithDictionary:` that attempts to set the properties of your class automatically from the dictionary that is passed in, but you can override this if neccesary (e.g. if the property names or types don't match up exactly).